invick/wp-menu-cleaner/README.md

 1. After activation, go to **Tools → Clean Menu Items** in your WordPress admin
 2. Select a menu from the dropdown (shows item count for each menu)
 3. Enter the number of items you want to delete (1-500)
+4. Choose whether to skip parent items (enabled by default):
+   - When **checked**: Parent items and all their sub-items will be preserved
+   - When **unchecked**: All items will be deleted regardless of hierarchy
-4. Click the "Delete Menu Items" button
+5. Click the "Delete Menu Items" button
-5. Confirm the action in the popup dialog
+6. Confirm the action in the popup dialog
-6. Watch the real-time progress bar as items are deleted
+7. Watch the real-time progress bar as items are deleted
-7. Review the deletion log showing each removed item
+8. Review the deletion log showing each removed item
-8. The menu dropdown automatically updates with the new item count
+9. The menu dropdown automatically updates with the new item count

 ### What Gets Deleted